Chinese American names

 Linda beautiful; hugely popular for mid-century Chinese American daughters

-Lucy light; a classic-turned-modern crossover carried by actress Lucy Liu, warm and simple to say in any language
+Lucy light; carried by actress Lucy Liu, a classic-turned-modern crossover, warm and simple to say in any language

 Mabel lovable, dear (from Latin Amabel); a mission-school-era Victorian name still found among Chinese American grandmothers, warm and old-fashioned